Network Realism in Training Environments

 There’s a cycle in technology where people figure out that you can make money out of something and so everyone jumps on the bandwagon.
 You know .com, e-commerce (in fact e-everything), SaaS (and its forerunner ASP), the Cloud, Big Data… Though the bandwagons come and go, some practical technologies usually

-Why You Need to Embrace Operational Testing in 2017
+Why You Need to Embrace Operational Testing

 It’s that time of year when we see a whole raft of articles telling you the “Top 10” things you must do next year to succeed.
 One thing that will probably be missing, although it really shouldn’t be, is incorporating effective operational testing into your software development & testing cycle.

 Testing over networks is much more than a check box exercise

 It was great to attend The National Software Testing Conference held in London recently, both as an exhibitor and a speaker.
 I really love this type of event as they provide a great opportunity to talk to professionals, in this case software test professionals, who are “at the coalface”.
 During

 5 Minutes with… David Skingsley, Chief Architect at iTrinegy